simonw/sqlite-utils/docs/cli-reference.rst

       --tokenize TEXT        Tokenizer to use, e.g. porter --create-triggers      Create triggers to update the FTS tables when the parent table changes.
-      --load-extension TEXT  SQLite extensions to load
+      --replace              Replace existing FTS configuration if it exists --load-extension TEXT  SQLite extensions to load
       -h, --help             Show this message and exit.